peacetara/slab/src/python/README.md

 ### NOTE

 This code is in maintenance mode and we are planning to support it on 1Password 6.8.x through the rest of 2018.
+This code does not work under 1Password 7 at this time.
+Patches welcome.

 I, [peacetara](https://github.com/peacetara), have moved to [Bitwarden](https://www.bitwarden.com) and accompanying [CLI](https://fossil.birl.ca/bitwarden-cli/home); both of which are Open Source.